Kloepetr/HTML-notes/project/README.md

-this folder is specifically for projects and extra testing websites !
+this folder is specifically for testing my codes !